AlvaroMatsuda/Insurance_All/README.md

 # 7. Business Results

-The table below shows us that calling for 20.000 random leads the company would reach around 20.42% customers that have interest in car insurance, on the other hand, with the model, calling the top 20.000 leads with the highest propensity score, the company would reach 58.52% customers that have interest in car insurance (increase of 37.83%).
+The table below shows us that calling 20.000 random leads, the company would reach around 20.42% customers that have interest in car insurance, on the other hand, with the model, calling the top 20.000 leads with the highest propensity score, the company would reach 58.52% customers that have interest in car insurance (increase of 37.83%).

 Scenarios | Baseline | Model | Improvement
 --- | --- | --- | ---